The Certificate in Product Innovation allows undergraduate students to develop competency in the area of product innovation.

 * Students may take only one discipline-specific elective course while enrolled in INNO 460.

-The director of VCU’s da Vinci Center for Innovation will approve all course work intended to satisfy all elective requirements.
+The director of VCU’s da Vinci Center will approve all course work intended to satisfy all elective requirements.

-For more information, contact the program coordinator for the da Vinci Center for Innovation at (804) 828-7188 or email@example.com.
+For more information, contact the program coordinator for the VCU da Vinci Center at (804) 828-7188 or email@example.com.